junebloom/junebloom.github.io/src/content/blog/write-a-vdom.md

 ## The Virtual DOM Tree

-Okay, let's start coding!
 We need to be able to represent HTML elements in a way that is fast to recompute.
 For this, let's define a very simple structure:

 ```js
 // A text node.